lyteword/kjv/acts/chapter-14.md

 <sup>4</sup> But the multitude of the city was divided: and part held with the Jews, and part with the apostles.

-<sup>5</sup> And when there was an assault made both of the Gentiles, and also of the Jews with their rulers, to use them despitefully, and to stone them,
+<sup>5</sup> And when there was an assault made both of the Gentiles, and also of the Jews with their rulers, to use *them* despitefully, and to stone them,

-<sup>6</sup> They were ware of it, and fled unto Lystra and Derbe, cities of Lycaonia, and unto the region that lieth round about:
+<sup>6</sup> They were ware of *it*, and fled unto Lystra and Derbe, cities of Lycaonia, and unto the region that lieth round about:

 <sup>7</sup> And there they preached the gospel.